 Libraries are more than books and ideas.
 Libraries are community-building spaces where residents of all ages come together to visit, share, learn from each other, and discover.
 As we reimagine library spaces and offerings to bring the greatest value to Crook County residents, we also realize the library’s greatest asset…our wonderful library patrons!

 The Crook County Library Strategic Plan 2025-2030 is now complete.
 Thank you for participating in the strategic planning process through the community task force, town halls meetings, focus groups, key informant interviews, and your 400+ survey responses.

 The Strategic Framework 2025-2030, vetted by community residents, will move us into the future in the most responsible and thoughtful way…2030 here we come!
-With Outreach into rural areas of Crook County a priority, a new branch up Juniper Canyon, is on our to-do list.
+With Outreach into rural areas of Crook County a priority, a new branch up Juniper Canyon is on our to-do list.
 Rural Services in Paulina, Post and at Brothers Elementary School have already started, and a new Paulina Library Branch will be a wonderful community gathering place for local residents living in the Upper Country.
 We are planning to offer library services at other rural locations through the Bookmobile and would like to hire a bilingual employee.

 Whether you are 0 or 100, Crook County Library is a place for early literacy and lifelong education.
 Free baby board book kits are distributed to each expectant family.
 Kits include an invitation to visit the Crook County Library to get a free library card, a free baby board book and information on Dolly Parton’s Imagination Library and the one thousand Books Before Kindergarten program!